 This report outlines a review of evidence on prevention and education of gambling-related harms.
-It supports the prevention and education goal of the National Strategy to Reduce Harm from Gambling.
+It was produced in support of the prevention and education goal of Great Britain's National Strategy to Reduce Harm from Gambling.
 The review considers three levels of measures:

 - Universal: for the benefit of the whole population